 Cutter Lemon Eucalyptus Insect Repellent is a lemon eucalyptus oil option with a strong smell.
 It doesn't contain DEET or picaridin, which are chemicals some people are trying to avoid.
-It comes in an easy to use bottle with an even spray and a cap to help prevent leaks.
+It comes in an easy-to-use bottle with an even spray and a cap to help prevent leaks.
 Our testers didn't mind the smell of this product but didn't feel it did much to detract bugs.

 Babyganics Bug Spray is a formulation of oils and other natural ingredients that claims to deter bugs.
-It comes in a travel-sized bottle with an easy to use spray cap.
+It comes in a travel-sized bottle with an easy-to-use spray cap.
 This spray smells nice, and the bottle fits almost anywhere, even in your pocket.

 Why You Should Trust Us

 Before making product selections, we did a lot of research on bug spray and insect repellants.
 It was really important to us that we understand which ingredients are safe and effective for each family member.
 We don't think there is a blanket solution for all outdoor bug needs, and we recommend you do your research as well.
 A strategy that works well for a 6-year-old will not be one you want to use for a 6-week-old.
 After much research, we settled on the products in this lineup.
 We assessed each spray side-by-side for feel, ease of use, smell, efficacy, and more to determine rank and award winners.
 Out award winners are those products that worked well at keeping bugs at bay and were well-received by wearers for smell and feel.